jamesshore/automatopia/readme.md

 * If you're part of a team and planning to use the continuous integration script, follow the steps under "Continuous Integration."
 (If you *don't* plan to use the CI script, follow the steps under "Building and Testing" and supply your own CI tool.)

 * If you're part of a team and planning to use the Heroku deployment script, follow the steps under "Deploying to Heroku."
+Note that the deployment script assumes you're also using the CI script.

 Once you have it working, delete anything you don't need and modify anything you like.
 Make it your own.